PranavSriram18/genai_foundations/docs/series/moe.md

 Despite its intuitive appeal, sparsity raises complex challenges.
-Sparsity imposes *discrete* structural constraints on systems we train with *continuous* tools (backprop) on distributed hardware originally built for dense matrix math, raising implications for both modeling (optimization dynamics, manifold geometry, post-training stability) and systems (increased communication, memory pressure, fragmentation).
+Sparsity imposes *discrete* structural constraints on systems we train with *continuous* tools (backprop) on distributed hardware originally built for *dense* matrix math, raising implications for both modeling (optimization dynamics, manifold geometry, post-training stability) and systems (increased communication, fragmentation, memory pressure).

 In this article, we'll first frame these core challenges, and then explore how bleeding-edge sparse models <span class="term">[DeepSeek V3](https://arxiv.org/abs/2412.19437)</span> and